Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 * **Acceptable Conduct (A):**
   * *Members shall*
-    * Take into account everyone's input in the decision making process.
+    * Take into account everyone's input in the decision making process
-    * Stay flexible and be willing to change if it would be productive.
+    * Stay flexible and be willing to change if it would be productive
-    * Report errors or bugs to the appropriate team members.
+    * Report errors or bugs to the appropriate team members
-    * Record what choice was made and when it was implemented.
+    * Record what choice was made and when it was implemented
-    * Defer to the Professor or student technical leaders when unsure.
+    * Defer to the Professor or student technical leaders when unsure
-    * Distribute tasks to all team members.
+    * Distribute tasks to all team members
-    * A new decision should be made when a previous decision cannot be implemented.
+    * A new decision should be made when a previous decision cannot be implemented
-    * When a choice is disputed, use a slack poll using the extension Polly.
+    * When a choice is disputed, use a slack poll using the extension Polly

 * **Unacceptable Conduct (U):**
   * *Members shall not*
-    * Let an individual team member or leader make major decisions.
+    * Let an individual team member or leader make major decisions
-    * Make decisions without finding evidence showing that it would likely be beneficial.
+    * Make decisions without finding evidence showing that it would likely be beneficial
-    * Directly contradict the decision.
+    * Directly contradict the decision
-    * Refuse to work on the decided option.
+    * Refuse to work on the decided option
-    * Make decisions that would affect another team without first notifying them.
+    * Make decisions that would affect another team without first notifying them

 * Postmortems
 * Conflicts